We can prepare teachers who are more prepared to deal with our global society.

 Enrollment and tuition options

 Another enrollment option is to be admitted as a post-baccalaureate student or an undergraduate non-degree seeking student.
 In both cases, you would pay undergraduate tuition rates, even if you enrolled in graduate (500-level) classes.
 However, courses taken under this option can never be used as part of a graduate degree program at WSU.
-Visit Online WSU for details about how to enroll.
+Visit WSU Global Campus for details about how to enroll.

 You may enroll as a graduate student in one of two categories: (1) advanced degree candidate, or (2) non-degree seeking graduate student.
 In the second category, you can be further classified as either a non-advanced degree candidate (NADC) or undecided graduate (UND-G).
 In all cases, you pay graduate tuition rates.